 The effect of red and processed meat on men with prostate cancer is not clear.
 While some studies suggest that overeating may increase your risk of advanced prostate cancer and, other studies have found no effect on eating.
 Some studies have also suggested that a diet low in meat and should high in fruits and vegetables helps you slow the growth of prostate cancer.

 Red meat includes beef, pork, mutton, and lamb.
 You should not eat more than 500 grams of cooked red meat (700 to 750g before cooking) a week.
 Processed meat is meat that has been smoked, cured, or preserved through salt or by preservation.
 It contains ham, bacon and some sausages such as salami.
 It is better to avoid processed meat if you are in the first stage of prostate cancer.

 Meat generally that has been cooked to very high temperatures or done very well such as raw, grilled, or fried meat can increase your risk of advanced cancer.
 This may be due to chemicals made to burn the meat, as they can damage the cells.
 So try to avoid lots of meat.
 Because it cooked at very high temperatures.

 You need to eat some fat to get your body working properly.
 However, eating too much fat can put you underweight, which increases your risk of advanced prostate cancer.

 There are different types of fats animal fat and vegetable.
 Replacing animal fats with vegetable oils helps men with prostate cancer live longer.
-Other studies that suggest that feeding large amounts of saturated fat may be associated with increased risk of prostate cancer returning after surgery which is developing advanced prostate cancer.
+Other studies suggest that feeding large amounts of saturated fat may be associated with an increased risk of prostate cancer returning after surgery which is developing advanced prostate cancer.
 However, there is no link to other studies that were found so we definitely need more research on whether it is.